Franz Family Tree

 7. Bernard Franz (b. approx. January 1928, Baltimore, MD)

 g.
 Lawrence John Franz (b.
-December 22, 1896, Baltimore, MD[6]; d.
+December 22, 1896, Baltimore, MD[9]; d.
 1953, Baltimore, MD) m.
-Margaret A. In 1918, Lawrence worked for Bethlehem Steel on Sparrows Point.
+Margaret A. Kelly In 1918, Lawrence worked for Bethlehem Steel on Sparrows Point.
 The 1920 census lists his occupation as steam fitter at a shipyard.
 At first they lived on Eager Street, in the 7th Ward.
 By 1930, they had moved to Brentwood Avenue, in the 10th Ward.
 Both streets may have been in the neighborhood just west of Green Mount Cemetery.
 Lawrence described his occupation as plumbing contractor.
-They had seven children by 1930:
+They had seven children by 1930, Mary, Lawrence, Albert, Margaret, Eileen, Francis, and Teresa:

 1. Mary R. Franz (b. approx. 1919, Baltimore, MD)